shuyanliu/BSA-Troop-4G-Bethesda/README.md

 For over a century, the BSA has helped build the future leaders of this country by combining educational activities and lifelong values with fun.
 The Boy Scouts of America believes — and, through over a century of experience, knows — that helping youth is a key to building a more conscientious, responsible, and productive society.

-In February 2019, for the firt time in its 100+ year hitory, the BSA opened to young women fifth grade through high school.
+In February 2019, for the firt time in its 100+ year history, the BSA opened to young women fifth grade through high school.
 Troop 4 is one of the earliest all female troop in BSA history.

 Camping